 1. I’ve never liked pageants

 I don’t understand how weight lifting and pageantry got together, but they have.
-Bodybuilding contests are just pageants for muscular people; the tanning, the posing routines, the Vaseline smiles, and the primadonna-type girls (who are happy to have found an outlet for attention), all reek of typical pageantry.
+Bodybuilding contests are just pageants for muscular people; the tanning, the posing routines, the Vaseline smiles, and the primadonna-type girls (happy to have found an outlet for attention), all reek of typical pageantry.

 2. Pre-contest dieting is unhealthy

 I struggled with an eating disorder in my preteens.
 Pre-contest food restrictions reminded me of those dark days – when I was too dumb to know better.
 Since then I’ve educated myself on nutrition to get away from unhealthy dieting habits.
 The contest diet requires a lot of timed trickery.
 The restrictions are often so server that many competitors find themselves gorging food as soon as the contest ends, and later have to fight to stop, and get back to “clean” diets.
-Some, to combat gorging on food post-contest, throw the food up (bulimia). lower their water intake in hopes of looking really lean on stage (“dry”) drink alcohol in it’s place for its diuretic effects.
+Some, to combat gorging on food post-contest, purposely throw up food deemed detrimental to their superficial goals.
+Yes, bulimia and bodybuilding are bedfellows. lower their water intake in hopes of looking really lean on stage (“dry”) drink alcohol in its place for its diuretic effects.
 Some who do this end up hospitalized for dehydration, and some even die.
 The tricks that are used to make a competitor appear super lean on stage are unhealthy.
 If you want to be on stage, go ahead.
-But with extreme die restriction comes delirium.
+But with extreme diet restriction comes delirium.
 All this torture to gain the approval of judges — judges who themselves are often out of shape has-beens.
-I prefer nutritional techniques I can follow for life.
+I prefer nutrition techniques I can follow for life.

 3. Competing is expensive